nest-desktop/nest-desktop/docs/user/usage-insite.rst

   {'record_to': 'insite'}.

 Now, Insite receives activity events from these recording devices.
-The client can get activity from the Access Node of the Insite via other port (default: 8080).
+The client can fetch activity from the Access Node of Insite on another port (default: 8080).